Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization

 \subsubsection{Interest in the Consequences}

-"Of all the connective circumstances, the most powerful is interest," asserts George Campbell.
+``Of all the connective circumstances, the most powerful is interest,'' asserts George Campbell.
 The intensity of people's interest creates a sense of proximity, fostering empathetic feelings~\cite{Campbell2008}.

 Research indicates that the ``subject matter''~\cite{Kennedy2018} significantly influences emotional responses when engaging with data visualizations, encompassing emotions such as anger, sadness, relief, and empathy.
 However, if viewers have strong negative emotions toward the subject matter, such as hatred or anger, this can hinder their engagement with the data~\cite{Kennedy2018}.
 Campbell \& Offenhuber's study, using a dataset on animal shelters, also exemplifies this concept.
 Before seeing the visualization, participants could decide which data they wanted to see, they could choose between ``dogs'' or ``cats.''
 The results validated ``the logical assumption that people are more interested in the visualization when the data aligns with their interests,''~\cite{Campbell2019} reinforcing the importance of aligning visualizations with audience interests. ``Population.io'' (Figure~\ref{fig:examples}, F) exemplifies this circumstance, as it inherently plays on viewers' interest in the consequences of demographic trends for their own lives: how long they might live, what major population milestones they will witness, and how their position in the world population changes over time, potentially influencing personal decisions about health, lifestyle, and future planning.~\cite{wordldatalab2021}.